BREAST CANCER DECODED By: Robert L. Bard, MD

 Women with cancer can be helped because of

+the simple techniques used when tumors are small.
 Even men develop breast cancer at a rate approximately

 1% that of women.
 Most women do need to know that CHANCES ARE ITS BENIGN.
+Since the age range of breast cancer is now

 from the teens to the hundred's, women of all ages need to become actively